MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-delta-lake.md

 > * The path format is automatically inferred from the partitioning information.
 For more information, see [Path format](external-tables-azurestorage-azuredatalake.md#path-format)

 > [!TIP]
 > For a custom schema, you can use the [infer_storage_schema](../query/infer-storage-schema-plugin.md) plugin to infer the schema based on the external file content.

+> [!IMPORTANT]
+> Delta table partitioning isn’t supported in [Continuous data export](data-export/continuous-data-export.md#continuous-export-to-delta-table---preview).

 ## Authentication and authorization